antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

 ### Database and types used in the API

 First, let's establish the source of the data.
 I'm choosing Sqlite.
 I'm a big fan of [Sqlite](https://sqlite.org/).
 It's perfectly suitable for a basic web API like this, extremely simple to configure and use, and easy to develop for.
-Additionally, there are a multitude of tools to use.
-Since I wrote this on macOS, I chose [SqlPro for Sqlite](https://www.sqlitepro.com/).
-It's $20 and works very well.
+It's also completely free!

 Let's create a new Sqlite database with a single table: